Frank Schoonover: Alvin York painting

-Schoonover’s name received national attention in 2011 when his painting of World War I hero Alvin C. York was returned to York’s home state of Tennessee.
-Businessman and philanthropist Allan Jones of Cleveland, Tennessee, purchased the painting on Veteran’s Day from the Blakeslee Gallery in Wellington, Florida.
+Schoonover's name received national attention in 2011 when his painting of World War I hero Alvin York was returned to York's home state of Tennessee.
+Businessman and philanthropist Allan Jones of Cleveland, Tennessee, purchased the painting on Veteran's Day from the Blakeslee Gallery in Wellington, Florida.

-Jones said, "When I learned that Mr. Blakeslee would consider selling the painting to the right buyer, I felt it was essential to bring this piece back to its rightful home in Tennessee and have the painting here on Veterans Day 11-11-11."
+Jones said, "When I learned that Mr. Blakeslee would consider selling the painting to the right buyer, I felt it was essential to bring this piece back to its rightful home in Tennessee and have the painting here on Veterans Day 11-11-11".

-Prior to being acquired by Jones, the painting was on loan to the 82nd Airborne Division War Memorial Museum.

 Death and legacy

-Schoonover died on September 1, 1972, in Wilmington, Delaware, at 95.
+Schoonover died on September 1, 1972, aged 95, in Wilmington, Delaware.
 The Delaware Art Museum and the Hagley Library maintain an archive of his work and a number of his paintings are held at the Delaware Art Museum.

+Schoonover's studio in Wilmington is listed on the National Register of Historic Places.